HanmingZhang/homework-final/README.md

 	Here is a basic view of our pipeline:
 	![](./img/pipeline.jpg)
 - **Particle System**:
-	Basic we use particles(0.1 million) to simulate sands effect on the terrain surface.
+	We use particles(0.1 million) to simulate sands effect on the terrain surface.
+And WebGL 2.0 transform feedback(thanks to great [WebGL 2.0 Samples](http://webglsamples.org/WebGL2Samples/)) is used to more efficiently update each particle's information(Position / Life time / whether it's out of bound...)
 Here is a screen shot of only particles:
 	![](./img/particles.gif)
 - **Audio**